Coilover Shock & Spring Selection For Handling

-There are two ways to get an off-road vehicle to handle well: sway bars or careful shock and spring selection.
-This article is for those who want to optimize their handling without using sway bars.
+There are two main approaches to improving the handling of an off-road vehicle: using sway bars or selecting the right shocks and springs.
+This article is for those who want to enhance their vehicle’s handling without relying on sway bars.

 Off-Road Handling is Mostly About Spring Rate

-Without sway bars, the springs and valving must work together to prevent chassis roll.
-While rebound and compression damping do impact chassis roll, spring rate is the primary driver of performance.
-To get a better perspective it helps to imagine the chassis of a vehicle rolling a set distance at a set rate of speed.
-Here is what happens during the corner:
+Without sway bars, the springs and shock valving need to work in unison to control chassis roll.
+While rebound and compression damping play a role, the spring rate is the key factor in performance.
+To better understand this, think of the chassis rolling a specific distance at a set speed.
+Here’s what happens during a corner:

-Rebound damping is a function of spring rate, as spring rate increases so does the rebound damping.
-So in the example above, three of the four things which impact roll resistance are related to spring rate.
-Increasing spring rate is the easiest way to improve handling and results in the least performance degradation because rebound damping can easily be adjusted to match.
+Rebound damping is directly influenced by spring rate—when the spring rate increases, rebound damping also increases.
+In the example above, three out of the four factors affecting roll resistance are tied to spring rate.
+Increasing the spring rate is the simplest way to improve handling, with minimal performance loss, since rebound damping can be easily adjusted to match the new spring rate.

 Design Your Springs to Use The Coilover Dual Rate Nuts

-Designing your springs to use the coilover dual rate nuts is the first and most important step in improving handling performance.
-As the vehicle rolls, the dual rate nuts will engage the lower spring only and increase the spring rate on the compression side of the vehicle.
-Some care must be given to the lower spring selection to ensure it is capable of compressing enough and doesn’t go solid before the suspension bottoms out.
-We recommend starting with 1″ between the spring slider and coilover dual rate nuts at ride height, but tuning is required because every vehicle and spring combination is different.
-Be aware that putting the coilover dual rate nuts too close to the slider at ride height, or having too stiff of a lower spring can increase harshness.
+The first and most crucial step in improving handling performance is designing your springs to work with coilover dual-rate nuts.
+As the vehicle rolls, these dual-rate nuts engage the lower spring, increasing the spring rate on the compression side of the suspension.
+It’s important to carefully select the lower spring to ensure it can compress enough without becoming too stiff before the suspension bottoms out.
+We recommend starting with 1″ of spacing between the spring slider and the coilover dual-rate nuts at ride height, but keep in mind that tuning is necessary since every vehicle and spring setup is unique.
+Be cautious, though—setting the dual-rate nuts too close to the slider at ride height or using a lower spring that’s too stiff can lead to a harsher ride.

 Reduce Spring Preload

-Reducing spring preload increases the spring rate and improves handling.
-Preload is the measure of how many inches of spring tension coilovers have at full extension.
-Having positive preload is necessary to make the axle droop properly over bumps and to provide traction when articulated.
-In our article about choosing springs, we established that target preload is between 1/2″ and 6″.
-For vehicles concerned with handling it is recommended to shoot for lower amounts of preload, in the example below, going from 2″ of preload to 1/2″ of preload resulted in a 19% increase in spring rate.
-Be sure to measure preload with the coilovers and limit straps installed or you may end up with excess preload.
+Reducing spring preload increases the spring rate and can enhance handling.
+Preload refers to the amount of spring tension in the coilovers when fully extended.
+Having positive preload is essential for proper axle droop over bumps and for maintaining traction during articulation.
+In our article on selecting springs, we recommended a target preload range of 1/2″ to 6″.
+For vehicles focused on handling, it’s best to aim for lower preload values.
+For example, reducing preload from 2″ to 1/2″ resulted in a 19% increase in spring rate.
+Be sure to measure preload with both the coilovers and limit straps installed, or you might end up with excessive preload.

 Choose Coilovers to Eliminate Excessive Droop Travel

-Many vehicles run excessive down travel that hurts their handling performance, careful thought needs to be given to how much down travel is really necessary.
-Spring rates decrease with droop travel because the springs need to be designed to have preload at full extension.
-In the chart below you can see how reducing down travel 2″ resulted in a 28% increase in spring rate.
-The amount of droop travel required for a good ride varies by vehicle, terrain and driver but excessive droop comes at the expense of handling.
-Here are droop numbers for common applications:
+Many vehicles have excessive down travel, which can negatively affect handling performance.
+It’s important to carefully consider how much down travel is truly needed.
+As droop travel increases, spring rates decrease because the springs are designed to maintain preload at full extension.
+In the chart below, you’ll see that reducing down travel by just 2″ resulted in a 28% increase in spring rate.
+The ideal amount of droop travel varies depending on the vehicle, terrain, and driver preferences, but excessive droop can compromise handling.
+Here are some typical droop measurements for common applications:

 The effects of preload and droop travel on spring rate: